ewakefield/SantaHatDemo/README.md

 SantaHatDemo
 ============

-santa hat with holiday songs and LEDs synched with the music and a spinning fur ball on the hat!
+This program uses Energia to spice up a Santa hat for the holidays using an MSP430F5529 LaunchPad!
+This santa hat plays holiday songs and blinks a strip of LEDs synched with the music and a spinning fur ball on the hat using the grove servo!

-To install this, download the folder, unzip and rename the folder inside of the master folder from dogBarkEnergia-master to just dogbark Drag this file into your ~/Energia where the rest of your projects are and place it there.
-Go into the folder and double click dogbar.ino and it will open energia Once open, you will need to go to temboo and provide your own application keys and account info, wifi ssid and passwords, and twilio and gmail profile information.
+To install this, download the folder, unzip and rename the folder inside of the master folder from SantaHatDemo-master to just SantaHatDemo Drag this file into your ~/Energia where the rest of your projects are and place it there.
+Go into the folder and double click SantaHatDemo.ino and it will open in energia.

+It is important to note that you will also need to take the servo.cpp file and replace the current one used.
+This is due to a collision between the tone library in energia and the servo library.
+They both use Timer A native to the MSP430F5529 LaunchPad.
+To account for this, the new servo.cpp file uses TimerB instead.

+Servo File Edit Work-along
+Take the Servo.cpp file and replace the current Servo.cpp file in your file path.
+For example mine is: C:\Users\a0221660\Documents\energia-0101E0013\hardware\msp430\libraries\Servo
+Place the file there and replace it with the old one.